TonyRipa/Fermat/README.md

 If we entered 0\*X=0,0\*Y=0 then Prolog would respond like X=\_672,Y=\_673 (or similar).
 One new variable is assigned for X, and another for Y. This is in perfect agreement with Linear Algebra where this system of 2 equations and 2 unknowns yields 2 free parameters.
 In Linear Algebra, we would make up new parameters like s and t, and then write the solution as X=s and Y=t.

 In mathematics, when we get 0/0 we say it is indeterminate.
 In computer science, with the IEEE-754 standard for floating point arithmetic, when we get 0/0 we would get NaN.
 If we check NaN==NaN we get false.
 IEEE-754, Prolog, and Linear Algebra are all telling us the same thing.
 Prolog and Linear Algebra are telling us clearly.
-IEEE-754 is telling us with a number with strange properties.
+IEEE-754 is telling us with a number that has strange properties.
 What they are all telling us is that 0/0 creates a new variable.

 ## Constraint Satisfaction vs. Constraint Simplification